userasr/quest/README.md

 ### Q. What if I successfully complete all the challenges?
 We have many more for you to solve as a member of the Rearc team!

-### Q. What if I find a bug?
+### Q. What if I find a bug or part of my solution isn't detected?
 Awesome!
-Tell us you found a bug along with your submission and we'll talk more!
+Tell us you found a bug or that the quest can't detect a task you've solved when you submit your quest and we'll talk more!

 ### Q. What if I fail?
 There is no fail.
 Complete whatever you can and then submit your work.
 Doing _everything_ in the quest is not a guarantee that you will "pass" the quest, just like not doing something is not a guarantee you will "fail" the quest.